Jace-Huddock/ostep-projects-repo/README.md

 ## Subheader

 This project is in connection to ICS-462: Operating Systems - A course taken at Metropolitan State University in Fall, 2021.

+# All files in this repository are the intellectual property of Jace Huddock